 Google Chrome is a most popular cross-platform web browser that has been developed by Google and available for Windows, Linux, macOS, Android, iOS platforms.
 Now, it’s needless to say that Chrome notifications always pop up on your computer from several websites.
 It may become unbearable with multiple random web notifications which aren’t useful to you or distract you a lot.
-So, the website notifications appear whenever a specific website publishes or updates any article or content and you’ve opted for the notifications on your Chrome browser.
-Now, if you want to get rid of these unwanted website notifications, you can follow this guide to block Chrome notifications for any website.
+So, the notifications appear whenever a specific website publishes or updates any article or content and you’ve opted for the notifications on your Chrome browser.
+Now, if you want to eliminate these unwanted website notifications, you can follow this guide to block Chrome notifications for any website.

 Regardless of your requirement, the website notifications are too much distracting and annoying that no one can bear for a long time until you switch off your computer.
 So, if in case, you’re no longer interested to get all the notifications from a website or somehow you’ve subscribed for notification alerts by mistake, you can block them easily.
-So, either you can block website notifications individually or simply turn off the notifications from all.
+So, you can block website notifications individually or turn off the notifications from all.
 Meanwhile, Chrome also offers you use the quieter messaging option that will block notification prompts from interrupting you every time.

 How to Block Chrome Notifications For Websites

 Blocking or completely removing site notifications on Chrome is so easy.
 So, without further ado, let’s get into it.

 - Open the Google Chrome browser on your computer.

 - Now, click on More (three vertical dots icon from the top right corner).